 What is the placement schedule like?

-The placement schedule depends on which program the student teacher is completing.
-You can view our range of professional programs here.
+The placement schedule depends on which teacher education program the student teacher is in.

 How do I register my interest?